rubyforgood/human-essentials/README.md

 ### Becoming a Repo Contributor

-Users that are frequent contributors and are involved in discussion (join the slack channel! :)) may be given direct Contributor access to the Repo so they can submit Pull Requests directly, instead of Forking first.
+Users that are frequent contributors and are involved in discussion (join the slack channel! :)) may be given direct Contributor access to the Repo so they can submit Pull Requests directly instead of Forking first.

 ### Stay Scoped

-Try to keep your PRs limited to one particular issue and don't make changes that are out of scope for that issue.
-If you notice something that needs attention but is out-of-scope, [please create a new issue.](https://github.com/rubyforgood/human-essentials/issues/new)
+Try to keep your PRs limited to one particular issue, and don't make changes that are out of scope for that issue.
+If you notice something that needs attention but is out of scope, please [create a new issue](https://github.com/rubyforgood/human-essentials/issues/new).

 ## Testing 🧪
 ### Writing Tests/Specs